top of page

 The structure at Pakenham Secondary College is:

-Year 7, 8 and 9 (Yawa and Warreeny)
+Year 7, 8 and 9 (Yawa and Warreeny) and Year 7 & 8 (Murnong)

 The Junior Sub-school is where critical foundations are built, including teaching students to identify their own strengths, develop planning and concentration skills as well as taking responsibility for their learning by developing a resilient mindset.